Enjoying the taste of life in the UK? Find out how to bring those flavors home with our guide to supermarkets and grocery stores in the country.

 Unlike other countries, UK supermarkets are able to sell hard liquor alongside beers, wine, and cider.
 This means that most people buy their alcohol with their weekly groceries, taking advantage of the special offers that are often available.

 Because of this, liquor stores are not as common in the UK.
 However, you’ll still find plenty of wine merchants (selling only wine and some other drinks) in towns and cities.
 You’ll also find plenty of off-licenses, which are convenience stores that are licensed to sell alcohol.
 These stores will usually signpost the fact they sell alcohol outside the shop.
+In addition to this, there are an increasing number of online stores that sell alcohol, including:

 Buying groceries from your home country